EmmaRiTr/Catalogue_pottery/README.md

 - one references.bib file created
 - Paths for figures

-These latex codes creating an one entry catalogue, one entry per page.
+These latex scripts creating an one entry catalogue, one entry per page.
 Two PDFs are provided to show the intended results.
 A bibliography using Harvard referencing is also included, using the style used by the Department of Classics and Archaeology, University of Malta.
 This style can be modified.
 The page set-up and style is also following recommendations for dissertations by the Department of Classics and Archaeology, University of Malta and can be changed.

-These codes were created as part of the MaltaPot and CoFIPoMS project at the University of Malta.
+These scripts were created as part of the MaltaPot and CoFIPoMS project at the University of Malta.

-These codes are to be used with a latex editor for creating catalogues of archaeological artefacts.
+These scripts are to be used with a latex editor for creating catalogues of archaeological artefacts.
 The terminology used is for the description of pottery.
 This catalogue caters for one artefact per page.

 Catalogue_example_1: